blouyakis/emt_basic/module_3_test.md

 ### Q55 🟡
 **Front**
-When assessing a conscious patient for possible stroke using the Cincinnati Prehospital Stroke Scale, test:
+When assessing a conscious patient for a possible stroke using the Cincinnati Prehospital Stroke Scale, which of the following three functions should be tested by the EMT?
 · Facial muscle control · Ability to speak · Arm drift for 10 s · **All three above**

 **Back**